-When considering funding, it’s worth looking into potential care benefit entitlement to help you manage costs.
-SSA Qualitycare can help to identify whether you may be entitled to this kind of invaluable support.
+When considering funding, it’s worth looking into potential benefit entitlements to help you manage costs.

 Benefits can be a great help when arranging home care, and are often not affected by income.
-It’s important that you claim the benefits you are entitled to, otherwise you might end up paying more than necessary.
+Some examples include:

-Personal Independence Payment for people aged between 16 and 64 (formerly known as Disability Living Allowance) is tax-free, and is not dependent on what level of income or savings you have.
-Both of these benefits have two parts: one is a daily living component which you can receive if personal care is needed, and the other is a mobility component for help in getting around.
+Personal Independence Payment can help if you have a long term ill-health or disability.
+It is for people aged between 16 and State Pension age, and was formerly known as Disability Living Allowance.
+It is tax-free, and is not dependent on your level of income or savings.
+PIP is made up of two parts: one for daily living which you can get if you need help with personal care, the other for mobility if you need help getting around.

-For more advice and information on care benefit entitlement, please contact us.
+For more information on care benefit entitlement, please contact us.

 "I no longer feel that I have to do everything after finding SSA Qualitycare"